 - (a) Wait until the emergency exits are clear before entering.
 If the emergency exits are congested, wait for a few moments and check again or use the alternative exit. - (b) A Warden should lead the occupants in single file down any stairs to the Assembly Area.
 A second Warden should follow the evacuees and ensure they all stay together.
-Keep calm and avoid running or lagging behind. - (c) If it is necessary to cross a street, traffic rules must be observed. - (d) Provide assistance to any person who falls or trips. - (e) Ensure the noise level is kept to a minimum. - (f) Allow room for Emergency Services personnel who may also be using the emergency exits. - (g) When directed conduct a final check of all areas of the floor/area to ensure it is clear of occupants.
-Wardens are to check toilets, strong rooms and all occupiable spaces in their area. - (h) Prevent any person from re-entering the area or building, unless authorised to do so by the Chief Warden or senior Emergency Services Officer. - (i) Prevent substances such as food or drinks which could create a hazard, from being taken into the emergency exits. - (j) Permit only non-bulky personal items, such as purses, wallets or handbags, to be carried into the emergency exits for an evacuation other than a bomb threat or IED incident.
+Keep calm and avoid running or lagging behind. - Note: If traversing a set of stairs all Wardens are to ensure that occupants do so in single file and that they maintain contact with the handrail at all times. - (c) If it is necessary to cross a street, traffic rules must be observed. - (d) Provide assistance to any person who falls or trips. - (e) Ensure the noise level is kept to a minimum. - (f) Allow room for Emergency Services personnel who may also be using the emergency exits. - (g) When directed conduct a final check of their area to ensure it is clear of occupants.
+Wardens are to check toilets, strong rooms and all occupiable spaces in their area. - (h) Prevent any person from re-entering the area or building, unless authorised to do so by the Chief Warden or senior Emergency Services Officer.

-$\textbf{R.E.A.C.T.}^{\text{TM}}$
+- (i) Prevent substances such as food or drinks which could create a hazard, from being taken into the emergency exits. - (j) Permit only non-bulky personal items, such as purses, wallets or handbags, to be carried into the emergency exits for an evacuation other than a bomb threat or IED incident.

+R.E.A.C.T.TM